vib795/feast-factor/README.md

-# Macro Calculator
+# Feast Factor - A Macro Calculator

-Welcome to the **Macro Calculator** project!
+Welcome to the **Feast Factor - A Macro Calculator** project!
 This application helps users calculate their macronutrient requirements (proteins, carbs, and fats) based on their personal information and fitness goals.
 Built using **Next.js**, this tool offers a clean, responsive interface and is easy to set up and customize.

 ## Live Demo